 The bill amends RCW 28A.410.271 to establish clearer definitions and standards for educational interpreters in Washington.
-It defines "educational interpreter" as a person providing sign language interpretation or transliteration for students who are deaf, deaf-blind, or hard of hearing.
+It defines an "educational interpreter" as a person providing sign language interpretation or transliteration for students who are deaf, deaf-blind, or hard of hearing.
 The bill mandates the Professional Educator Standards Board to adopt separate standards for deaf and deaf-blind educational interpreters, identify and publicize educational interpreter assessments, and establish performance standards for these assessments.
-Additionally, it introduces a certification system with limited and full certificates based on performance standards, which must be achieved by the 2027-28 school year.
+Additionally, it introduces a certification system that categorizes certificates into limited and full performance standards, with specific validity periods and requirements for educational interpreters.

 Substitute Bill: 28A.410.271